JetBrains/teamcity-documentation/topics/nunit.md

 _Available if NUnit 3.0 is selected_.

-Select a preinstalled console tool or specify a custom path to `nunit3-console.exe`:
+Select a preinstalled console tool or specify a custom path to the `nunit3-console.exe` console executable, including the filename.
-* __prior to TeamCity 9.1.4__, specify the directory containing the console executable file
-* __since 9.1.4__, specify the path to the console executable file including the filename

 </td></tr><tr>